vitormalencar/vitormalencar/README.md

 </a>

 ### Hi there I'm Vitor Alencar 👋
-## I'm a Front-end Engineer based in Berlin working
+## I'm a Front-end Engineer based in Berlin

 - 🏢 I'm currently working at **[Taxfix](https://taxfix.de/en).**
 - ⚙️ I use daily: `.js`, `.html`, `.css`,`